pagidas/gof-to-lambda-kotlin/README.md

 we define another function, wrapping the delegate, which returns the target operation but "decorated".
 Yet another example of **_higher order functions_**.

-With **_currying_**, we can pass the target delegate to the wrapper function as its first argument, defining the decorated operation beforehand.
+With **_partial application_**, we can pass the target delegate to the wrapper function as its first argument, defining the decorated operation beforehand.
 This will make things simpler, as you would use the decorated function the same way you would use the undecorated one.